Farming & sustainability

 Preventing soil erosion

-The practice of no-till leaves stubble from the harvested crop in the field to catch snow and reduce soil erosion.
+Farmers implement a farm management practice called no-till.
+This practice leaves stubble from the harvest crop in the field to catch snow and reduce soil erosion.
 After harvest, some farmers also plant a cover crop into the soil, which also helps to keep soil in place.
-In addition to reducing erosion, it adds organic matter, improves soil structure, reduces pest populations and helps manage soil moisture.
+In addition to reducing erosion, it adds organic matter, improves soil structure, reduces pest populations, and helps manage soil moisture.

 What happens when wheat leaves the farm?

-After harvest, farmers transport wheat seeds from their on farm grain storage to handling facilities called grain elevators where their wheat is blended with those of other farmers and stored.
+After harvest, farmers transport wheat kernels from their on-farm grain storage to handling facilities called grain elevators where their wheat is blended with those of other farmers and stored.
 Elevators segregate wheat of the same class and protein level before shipping onwards in the supply chain.

 The wheat supply chain refers to all of the products and people involved in getting foods made from wheat onto a consumer’s plate.